 - the school principal;

 - the pupil, if:

-- the pupil is at least 18 years old (an adult student); or
+- o the pupil is at least 18 years old (an adult student); or

-- the pupil is 16 or 17 years old and has withdrawn from parental control;
+- o the pupil is 16 or 17 years old and has withdrawn from parental control;

 - the pupil's parent/guardian, unless:

-- the pupil is at least 18 years old; or
+- o the pupil is at least 18 years old; or

-- the pupil 16 or 17 years old and has withdrawn from parental control.
+- o the pupil 16 or 17 years old and has withdrawn from parental control.

-4. Can the student who has been recommended for expulsion attend the hearing even if he or she the student is not a party?
+4. Can the student who has been recommended for expulsion attend the hearing even if the student is not a party?

 Yes.
-The student named in the suspension pending expulsion has the right to be present at the hearing and to make a statement on his or her their behalf.
+The student named in the suspension pending expulsion has the right to be present at the hearing and to make a statement on their behalf.